RomanVlasenko/your-notifier/README.md

 - Press "Create rule"
 - Add some title for a page which you'd like to monitor
 - Add URL of that page
-- Add jQuery/CSS selector by which notifier will get particular piece of data you're interested in
+- Add jQuery/CSS selector by which notifier will find particular piece of data you're interested in
-- PROFIT!

 ###Example1:###
 I'd like to be aware of current price for new Kindle Fire from Amazon.